-Nick Bennett is East Sussex County Councillor for Arlington, East Hoathly and Hellingly, and Lead Member for Transport and Environment.
+Nick Bennett is East Sussex County Councillor for Arlington, East Hoathly and Hellingly, and Deputy Leader and Lead Member for Resources and Climate Change

 I would like to see the development of accessibility to services whether through better transport, better awareness or personal choice, particularly for vulnerable or isolated individuals.
 I hope that accessibility leads to more people getting involved in local issues, from allotments to volunteering, everyone can offer something.
 The worst thing anyone can say is 'someone should do something'.
 I believe that the 'someone' is all of us.